 The children who immigrated in 1991 have grown up and consider themselves Israeli.
 But life can be very hard for them.
 Many of them dropped out of education and became unemployed or took very low paid work.
 Poverty, domestic violence and crime are still prevalent in these communities and it is hard for them to break the cycles of poverty.

 The Forgotten People Fund started by giving out food vouchers to families referred by the Welfare Department.
 They soon started paying for medical treatment and house repairs and providing legal assistance and financial advice.
 Some of their most successful programmes have been the ‘breakfast club’ for elders, a budgeting course for young married couples and a computer programme where computers and printers are donated by Bar and Bat Mitzvah children.

-£27,586 to enable 20 students take professional courses such as nursing, social work and teaching.
+£32,000 to enable 16 students to take professional courses such as nursing, social work and teaching.

 A couple of years ago the Forgotten People Fund started helping students with university fees or living expenses to enable them to get a second degree or professional qualification.

 The Government do not provide subsidies for second degrees and so many Ethiopian-Israeli students find themselves taking low-paid jobs because they cannot find employment in their field.

 Myisrael has been thrilled to support this programme and is continuing to do so.
 This year, we are hoping to raise enough to help 16 more people take professional qualifications.